Willis Towers Watson (WTW)

 AI Analysis | Feedback

-- The global human resources consulting services market was valued at approximately USD 73.75 billion in 2024 and is expected to reach USD 104.02 billion by 2029.
-Another estimate places the global HR consulting market at USD 44.56 billion in 2025, projected to grow to USD 68.18 billion by 2035.
+Insurance Brokerage: The global insurance brokerage market was valued at approximately USD 287.40 billion in 2023 and is projected to reach USD 524.80 billion by 2030, growing at a Compound Annual Growth Rate (CAGR) of 9.2% from 2024 to 2030.
+North America held the largest share of this market in 2023.
+Another estimate places the global insurance brokerage market at USD 291.93 billion in 2024, projected to grow to USD 685.39 billion by 2034 with an 8.2% CAGR.

-- The global benefits consulting service market reached approximately USD 45 billion in 2023 and is projected to grow to USD 74 billion by 2032.
-In North America, this market was about USD 20 billion in 2023 and is projected to reach around USD 34 billion by 2032.
+Benefits Consulting and Administration: The global benefits consulting service market size reached approximately USD 45 billion in 2023 and is projected to grow to USD 74 billion by 2032, with a CAGR of 6.2%.
+Specifically for benefits administration services, the global market is estimated to grow to USD 172.2 billion by 2030, from a current market value of USD 102 billion, at a CAGR of 8.1% during the forecast period (2024-2030).
+In North America, the benefits consulting service market was approximately USD 20 billion in 2023 and is projected to grow to around USD 34 billion by 2032.

 AI Analysis | Feedback